At this year’s ASCL (Association of School and College Leaders) conference, a guest said to us: “The GDPR? Wasn’t that last year?”

 The GDPR states that consent must be closely regulated in these services because children “may be less aware of the risks, consequences and safeguards” of handing over their personal details.

-Schools aren’t meeting these requirements
+Schools aren’t GDPR-compliant

 These are reasonable requirements, but many schools still fail to understand the importance of compliance or make the necessary changes.
 The ICO (Information Commissioner’s Office) reported that breaches in the education sector increased by 43% in the first three months that the GDPR was effective.